OnlineEducationTeam/FrontEnd/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+If you get an error of missing module you have to type

+### `npm install <missing package name> --save`
+in order to save the changes to package.json

 ### `npm test`